WoWAnalyzer/WoWAnalyzer/CONTRIBUTING.md

   }
 }

-export default MyCuteRock;
+export default StupidRock;
 ```

 This is the worker behind the statistic.
 The `on_` functions are your event listeners.
 Through some magic these functions get called whenever an event with their name is triggered.
-See [EVENTS.md](EVENTS.md) for the available events.
+The following events are available:

+ * `begincast, cast, miss, damage, heal, absorbed, healabsorbed, applybuff, applydebuff, applybuffstack, applydebuffstack, refreshbuff, refreshdebuff, removebuff, removedebuff, removebuffstack, removedebuffstack, summon, create, death, destroy, extraattacks, aurabroken, dispel, interrupt, steal, leech, energize, drain, resurrect, encounterstart, encounterend`

-The `byPlayer` (and `toPlayer`) part of the function names are just there for ease of use; these make sure only events done **by the player** or **to the player** are listened to.
+The `byPlayer` (and optionally `toPlayer`) part of the function names are just there for ease of use; these make sure only events done **by the player** or **to the player** are listened to.
 Purely convenience, you can also just do `on_cast` and filter inside with `if (!this.owner.byPlayer(event)) { return; }`, but putting that everywhere gets messy quickly.
 Do note **only events that involve the selected player are available for performance reasons**, so if you wanted to listen to events when other players take damage you're out of luck (but the selected player taking damage is of course available at `on_toPlayer_damage`).

 The file you just made still doesn't do anything as it hasn't been enabled in a parser yet.
 I assume you're working on a spec specific statistic, let's say for Holy Paladin.
 Go to `Parser/HolyPaladin/CombatLogParser.js`.
-Import your new module next to the other imports, for example: `import MyCuteRock from './Modules/Items/MyCuteRock';`, then scroll down to the `specModules` static property.
-Add your module: `myCuteRock: MyCuteRock,`, now it is active but still not visible.
+Import your new module next to the other imports, for example: `import StupidRock from './Modules/Items/StupidRock';`, then scroll down to the `specModules` static property.
+Add your module: `stupidRock: StupidRock,`, now it is active but still not visible.

 You can add your new statistic to the results page by adding it in the `generateResults` method of the `CombatLogParser` you just modified.
 If it's an item add it to the items list, just duplicate an existing item and change its values as desired.
 Please keep the displayed content consistent with the rest of the interface.
 Most statistics are single line, so that should be your goal too.
 And if it's a mana trinket you should show the same text as is shown for similar mana trinkets.